 At 7:00 in the evening, this unique carbonaceous chondrite fell in Ningqiang County, Shaanxi Province, The People's Republic of China.
 Four stones were recovered weighing 0.35, 0.38, 0.78, and 3.1 kg for a total of 4.61 kg.
 The curator for the majority of the material is the Zijin Shan Observatory, Academia Sinica, in Nanjing, People's Republic of China.

 Ningqiang has a similar ratio of volatile to moderately volatile elements (e.g., Zn/Mn) and a similar induced TL sensitivity to that of Allende-type CV group members.
 However, it is more enriched in volatiles, carbon, FeNi-metal, and magnetite compared to the Allende-type CV group.
-Ningqiang has a bulk composition close to that of the equilibrated CV chondrites (formerly CK chondrites) for most elements, with other elements having abundances closer to those of the unequilibrated CV group members.
+Ningqiang has a bulk composition close to that of the equilibrated CK chondrites for most elements, with other elements having abundances closer to those of the unequilibrated CV group members.
 Although the O-isotope ratios of Ningqiang are enriched in 16O relative to Allende, the ratios are more consistent with the CO group, suggesting that a close relationship exists between them.
-Interestingly, Ningqiang contains phosphoran olivine, an extrememly rare meteorite phase found only in main-group pallasites (and three specific terrestrial sources).
+Interestingly, Ningqiang contains phosphoran olivine, an extremely rare meteorite phase found only in main-group pallasites (and three specific terrestrial sources).

-Photo and caption: Sachiko Amari et al., The Astrophysical Journal, Vol 778, Nr 1 (2013)
+Photo and caption: Sachiko Amari et al., The Astrophysical Journal, vol. 778, #1 (2013)

 High-resolution aberration-corrected scanning transmission electron microscopy (STEM) image shows planar carbon ring structures

-inside graphene platelets in Q from acid-resistant residue of the Saratov meteorite.
+inside graphene platelets in Q from acid-resistant residue of the L4 Saratov meteorite.
 Arrows indicate curled edges of graphene platelets.

 Bizzarro et al. (2007) found that the differentiated meteorites do not contain 60Fe, but that later-formed chondrites do, and that all of the meteorite types do contain 26Al.
 They believe the radiometric evidence indicates that 26Al was infused into the local nebula very early through stellar winds from a nearby massive star.
 Sahijpal and Gupta (2009) suggest that this massive star belonged to a common stellar cluster and was located ~3.5 parsecs from the protosun.
-Injection of radionuclides by this massive star into the presolar nebula might have occurred during a Wolf-Rayet stage or during a core collapse supernova ~1 m.y. after the onset of planetesimal agglomeration, after which 26Al became homogeneously mixed throughout the nebula.
+Injection of radionuclides by this massive star into the presolar nebula could have occurred during a Wolf-Rayet stage or during a core collapse supernova ~1 m.y. after the onset of planetesimal agglomeration, after which 26Al became homogeneously mixed throughout the nebula.
 The stellar winds from the massive star could even be primarily responsible for the initial collapse of the protosolar disk.
-Only after the supernova explosion was the 60Fe released from the massive star's interior and injected into the dust of newly accreting chondritic parent bodies.
+Only after the supernova explosion occurred was the 60Fe released from the massive star's interior and injected into the dust of newly accreting chondritic parent bodies.
 For additional information on the studies of Bizzarro et al. (2007) read the PSRD article by G. Jeffrey Taylor: "The Sun's Crowded Delivery Room", July 2007.